cert-manager/website/content/en/docs/usage/kubectl-plugin.md

 * `-l` `--selector` allows set a label query to filter on as well as `kubectl` global flags like `--context` and `--namespace`.

-## Convert
+### Convert
-`kubectl cert-manager convert` can be used to convert cert-manager manifest files to the latest API version.
+`kubectl cert-manager convert` can be used to convert cert-manager manifest files between different API versions.
 Both YAML and JSON formats are accepted.
 The command takes file name, directory, or URL as input, and converts into the format of the latest version or the one specified by --output-version flag.

 The default output will be printed to stdout in YAML format.
-One can use -o option to change to output destination.
+One can use -o option to change the output destination.

 For example this will output `cert.yaml` in the latest API version:
 ```console